teamairship/react-native-fastlane/README.md

 # React Native Fastlane

-The best approach to efficient react native builds and distributions.
+The best approach to efficient React Native builds and distributions.

 ## Prerequisites